liquity/ChickenBond/README.md

 `chickenOut:` Withdraws all of the bond’s LUSD from the B.AMM SP vault pending bucket

-`redeem(normal mode):` Pulls funds proportionally from the B.AMM SP vault acquired bucket and the Curve acquired bucket (sends yTokens, and does not unwrap to LUSD)
+`redeem(normal mode):` Pulls funds proportionally from the B.AMM SP vault acquired bucket and the Curve acquired bucket (sends yTokens, and does not unwrap to LUSD).
+Redemptions are disabled until 15 days after the first chicken in.

 `redeem(migration mode)`: Pulls redeemed funds proportionally from the B.AMM SP vault acquired bucket (as LUSD) and the Curve acquired bucket (as yTokens)